Asylum Seekers from Myanmar in NorCal Live Uninsured in Poverty Despite Medi-Cal Expansion

 Su is one of several hundreds who have migrated from Myanmar to the Bay Area of California with student visas after the Burmese military’s 2021 coup and are seeking political asylum to resettle in the U.S.

-Asylum-seekers from Myanmar in Northern California, like Su, are so focused on paying living expenses and helping family back home that they often don’t prioritize their own health.
+Asylum-seekers from Myanmar in Northern California, like Su, are so focused on paying rent and other living expenses in addition to helping family back home that they often don’t prioritize their own health.
 When they need medical care, their part-time and informal jobs don’t provide insurance, the state’s health insurance options are too confusing to navigate with too few community workers who can help.

 Insurmountable cost of care